sethwbarton/basic-user-auth-example/README.md

 # Web Auth Basics Activity

 Hello!
-Welcome to this small activity I've created to help understand the very basics of end-user web authentication.
+Welcome to this activity I've created to help you understand the very basics of end-user web authentication.

-Ideally you'd spend ~4 hours completing what's in this activity.
-If you want to learn more and make a fully-functional full-stack app with this as a template, you are welcome to do so.
+Ideally you'd spend ~4 hours completing what's in this activity and its challenges.
+If you want to do more and make a fully-functional full-stack app with this as a template, you can also do that.

 ## What are we building?

-In this activity, you'll create a fully functioning sign-in system.
-It doesn't use the latest and greatest technologies, it's not even the most secure, but it works for signing people in and it illustrates the most important concepts.
+In this activity, you'll create a basic sign-in system.
+It doesn't use the latest and greatest technologies, it's not even that secure, but it works for signing people in and out, and it illustrates the important concepts.

 You'll learn about the following topics: